FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 #### See session suggestions
 * **Actor**: Attendee
 * **Description**: This use case exists so that the attendees can see which sessions are most recommended based on their knowledge about the conference main topics.
 * **Preconditions and Post conditions**: In order to see the set of filtered sessions the attendee must first enter the conference code which they have decided to attend.
-They must also answer the quiz proposed by chosen conference.
+They must also answer the quiz provided by the conference organization.
 * **Normal Flow**:
   1. The attendee presses the button to insert the code of the chosen conference
   2. The attendee enters the code
   3. The attendee presses the button to see session suggestions
-  4. The attendee answers the quiz made by the conference
+  4. The attendee answers the quiz made by the conference organization
   5. The attendee sees the suggestions
 * **Alternative Flows and Exceptions**:

-#### Answer Quiz
-* **Actor**: Attendee
-* **Description**: This use case exists so that the app can filter a set of sessions to suggest to the attendee.
-* **Preconditions and Post conditions**:  In order to answer the quiz the attendee must first choose a conference and enter its code.
-* **Normal Flow**:
-  1. The attendee enters the conference code
+  1. The attendee presses the button to insert the code of the chosen conference
-  2. The attendee answers the quiz selecting one of the options in each question
+  2. The attendee enters the code
-  3. The attendee presses the button when finished
+  3. The attendee sees the suggestions that were previously obtained
-* **Alternative Flows and Exceptions**:

 #### Give feedback
 * **Actor**: Attendee
 * **Description**: This use case exists so that the attendees can rate a conference they attended.
 * **Preconditions and Post conditions**: In order to rate a conference it must have already occurred.
 * **Normal Flow**:
+  1. The attendee presses the button to insert the code of the chosen conference
+  2. The attendee enters the code
+  3. The attendee presses the button to rate the conference
+  3. The attendee rates the conference
 * **Alternative Flows and Exceptions**:

 #### Insert conference with quiz